QureshiYousuf/Placement-Cell/README.md

 cd Placement-Cell
 ```

-Install the dependencies:
+- Install the dependencies:

 ```bash
 npm install
 ```

-## To start the express server, run the following
+## To start the express server, run the following:

 ```bash
 npm start